SynfiniDLT/daml-tokenization-toolkit/README.md

 [issues](https://github.com/SynfiniDLT/daml-tokenization-toolkit/issues).
 Some of the highest priority tasks are listed
 below:

-1. Use the latest solution from DA which replaces the public party feature (i.e. use explict disclosure).
+1. Use the latest solution from DA which replaces the public party feature (i.e. use explicit disclosure).
 This will make it easier to share commononly used utility contracts (such as factories) without need for a public party hosted on multiple participants.
 Refer to this [issue](https://github.com/SynfiniDLT/daml-tokenization-toolkit/issues/79).
 1. Upgrade to the latest version of Daml Finance.
 Refer to this [issue](https://github.com/SynfiniDLT/daml-tokenization-toolkit/issues/68).